percona/percona-helm-charts/charts/pg-db/README.md

 ### Deploy a replica set with disabled backups and no mongos pods

-This is great for a dev Percona PostgreSQL cluster as it doesn't bother with backups.
+This is great for a dev Percona Distribution for PostgreSQL cluster as it doesn't bother with backups.

 ```bash
 $ helm install dev  --namespace pgdb .